Skip to Content

 We’ve tested a LOT of backpacks, travel bags and camera bags here at Terradrift.
 Like, a lot.
 So it takes quite a bit to impress us these days.
-But when we got ahold of one of the new Peak Design Outdoor Bags and Outdoor Slings that just launched on Kickstarter this month, to say we were impressed might have been a bit of an understatement.
+But when we got ahold of one of the new Peak Design Outdoor Bags and Outdoor Slings that launched on Kickstarter in September, to say we were impressed might have been a bit of an understatement.

 After all, we’re pretty familiar with the brand at this point and their tendency to design some pretty stellar gear that’s intended to work in concert with a whole bunch of their other gear for what we’ll call a “carry system”: a series of bags and accessories that are all designed to work together seamlessly as a whole integrated system of products.
 Or beautifully on their own.